Home » Articles posted by Judy Lamborn

 FROM THE DIOCESE:

 CATHOLIC FORUM/RELEVANT RADIO: Listen to Catholic Forum each week.
-This week, tune in to hear an interview with Australian journalist, Tess Livingstone, author of the new book “George Cardinal Pell: Pax Invictis, A Biography.”
+May 10/11 – This week, tune in to hear the winners of the annual Jerry Dawson Memorial Knights of Columbus Vocations Essay Contest winners present their essays.
 The Catholic Forum podcast on Apple, Spotify, iHeartRadio, Amazon Music podcasts and YouTube.com/DioceseofWilm debuts every Wednesday at 12:00 pm and on Relevant Radio 640 every Saturday afternoon at 1:30 pm.
 More information is available at https://cdow.org/ministries/catholic-forum-podcast-radio-program/

 Are you a Jeopardy watcher?
 Do you participate in Trivia Challenges?